 A satisfactory settlement will provide for all economic and non-economic losses that the victim has endured.

-When making a negligence claim against a doctor, it is always best to work with a personal injury attorney with experience in medical malpractice cases.
+When making a negligence claim against a doctor, it is always best to work with a medical attorney with experience in medical malpractice cases.
 Negligence claims can be highly complex, and research shows that having a lawyer on your side greatly increases both your chance of settling and the settlement amount itself.

 In Washington, DC, most medical malpractice lawsuits must be filed within three years of the incident.
 This clock starts ticking on the date of the alleged negligence.
 Missing this deadline generally prevents legal action.
 There are some exceptions, so if you think your medical provider breached their duty of care, resulting in injury or harm to you, reach out to Regan Zambri Long as soon as possible.
 We offer a free, no-obligation consultation.